 |Over 20 years||15 days|

 Sick leaves in China are given to employees who suffer from an illness or a non-work-related injury.
-Sick leaves in China are required to be paid for local and foreign employees.
+Sick leaves in China are required to be paid for both local and foreign employees.
 An employee is compensated at 60% to 100% of their normal salary during their sick leave.
 The percentage of compensation depends on the seniority of the employee, the city and its regulations.

 |Working period||% of salary|